Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Inference for the spatial model

 \section{Inference for the spatial model}

-We now focus on the inference problem of estimating the intensity function $\lambda_{S,\mathcal{T}}$, parameter $\lambda^*$ and potential unknown parameters $\theta$ from the (multivariate) Gaussian process, based on observations from the Poisson process $Y$.
+We now focus on the inference problem of estimating the intensity function $\lambda_{S,\mathcal{T}}$, parameter $\lambda^*$ and potentially unknown parameters $\theta$ from the Gaussian process, based on observations from the Poisson process $Y$.
 We shall also discuss how to make prediction.
-In order to make the presentation of the methodology as clear as possible, we consider first the (purely) spatial process and then the generalisation for the spatio-temporal case.
-The extension for non-spatio-temporal covariates is omitted but it is straightforwardly devised from the original methodology.
+In order to make the presentation of the methodology as clear as possible, we consider first the (purely) spatial process and then the generalisation for the spatiotemporal case.